13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 Do you need a covid test to enter Albania?

-As of May 2022, they have suspended all requirements regarding covid for entry.
+As of May 2022, they have suspended all requirements regarding Covid for entry.
 You can stay updated by checking the embassy page for updates.

 That sure feels like a whirlwind but maybe I am simply reliving my time there in Albania.